Simple business plan examples

 - Browse Internet sources for background study

-- Be involved, rather than relying on secondary data in the websites
+- Be involved, rather than relying on secondary data on the websites

 - See-through customer’s point of view